In this post, I've spooned together a themed life-narrative of a Social Research Methods and Statistics graduate who still wants to be a footballer.

 I could do things with a football.
 I could bring the ball from in tow to on toe before weaving at speed to leave a defender rooted to the spot.
 Football could make me move without thinking, and it made other people like me.
 I'd win high-fives or get vocal confirmation I'd done something good.
 On the pitch I was worth something.
 My love for football didn't come from team spirit or winning matches.
-It came from being creatively absorbed in the ball at my feet and the egoistic affirmation I could earn.
+It came from being creatively absorbed in the ball at my feet but also the egoistic affirmation that it could earn.

 At 16, I started meeting people who didn't know I was good at football.
 This shouldn't have been a problem, but my on-pitch persona had become an important part of who I was off it.
 Football had made me notoriously cheeky and dangerously cocky, which are not qualities that go well with someone who's also painfully shy.
 I didn't feel comfortable absorbing the bravado of sport into my identity, which seemingly becomes a necessity in post-childhood football.

 I took a disinterest in following football.
 As a child I'd been a keen supporter heavily invested in the results.
 In adulthood, the emotional investment needed to support a team seemed absurd, and amateur punditry became boring.
 I still liked watching good football, but couldn't care which team won.
 I felt distanced from those who cared about the beautiful game, despite the fact that football was what made me happy.